White House: Syria could be preparing another chemical weapons attack

 The statement said, "The activities are similar to preparations the regime made before its April 4, 2017 chemical weapons attack.
 As we have previously stated, the United States is in Syria to eliminate the Islamic State of Iraq and Syria.
 If, however, Mr. Assad conducts another mass murder attack using chemical weapons, he and his military will pay a heavy price."

+The statement tweeted by White House Press Secretary Sean Spicer did not offer any further details about what the "potential preparations" and "activities" were.

-After an April 4 airstrike on a rebel-held town in Idlib province, horrifying images and videos emerged showing Syria's civilians -- including children -- struggling to breathe, foam coming from their mouths as they appeared to die of asphyxiation.
+After an April 4 airstrike on a rebel-held town of Khan Sheikhoun in Idlib province, horrifying images and videos emerged showing Syria's civilians -- including children -- struggling to breathe, foam coming from their mouths as they appeared to die of asphyxiation.

 President Donald Trump ordered the strikes and stated then: "It is in this vital national security of the United States to prevent and deter the spread and use of deadly chemical weapons."